ceph/ceph/doc/rbd/rados-rbd-cmds.rst

 If you don't specify a pool when you create an image, then the image will be stored in the default pool ``rbd``.
-For example, if you ran this command, you wuold create a 1GB image named ``foo`` that is stored in the default pool ``rbd``:
+For example, if you ran this command, you would create a 1GB image named ``foo`` that is stored in the default pool ``rbd``:

 .. prompt:: bash $